 It's a kindergarten lesson that has applications for house hunters as well.
 Buying a home is a long-term commitment.
 Know that even if your search extends longer than you wish, it is wise not to make a snap decision - patience is required.

 When seeking to buy your first home, prepare to be tugged in different directions, but then resolve to let your mind rule over the heart.
-Recognize that your emotional desire to move and be settled in a new home might not be the best option, and that paying rent for another six months may be smarter than committing to a mortgage on a home that won't fulfill your needs.
+Recognize that your emotional desire to move and be settled in a new home might not be the best option and that paying rent for another six months may be smarter than committing to a mortgage on a home that won't fulfill your needs.
 Finally, get your financial affairs in order before you begin your search, and you'll be less likely to be disappointed.

 The Ashton Real Estate Group of RE/MAX Advantage

-The #1 Real Estate Team in Tennessee and #4 RE/MAX team in the world!
+The #1 RE/MAX team in the World!